 - a.
-An arboricultural impact assessment shall be undertaken by a competent arboroculturist and an Arboricultural Method Statement shall be submitted and approved in writing by the Local Planning Authority which demonstrates that reasonable consideration has been given to the retention and protection of significant value trees. - b.
-All works are identified as in accordance with NJUG Volume 4 Guidelines for the planning, installation and maintenance of utility apparatus in proximity to trees.
-Issue 2: 2007, or as otherwise agreed in writing by the Local Planning Authority.
-No trenches, pipe runs or services or foundations for roads or pathways shall be dug or excavated within 5.0 metres of the base of any tree on the site or of any tree on land adjoining the site unless otherwise shown on the approved drawings.
+An arboricultural impact assessment has been undertaken by a competent arboroculturist and an Arboricultural Method Statement has been submitted to and approved in writing by the Local Planning Authority or TfL where appropriate which demonstrates that reasonable consideration has been given to the retention and protection of significant value trees. - b.
+All works are identified as in accordance with National Joint Utility Group (NJUG) Volume 4 Guidelines for the planning, installation and maintenance of utility apparatus in proximity to trees, Issue 2: 2007, or as otherwise agreed in writing by the Local Planning Authority or TfL where appropriate.
+No trenches, pipe runs or services or foundations for roads or pathways shall be dug or excavated within 5.0 metres of the base of any tree on the site or of any tree on land adjoining the site unless otherwise shown on drawings to be submitted to and approved in writing by the Local Planning Authority or TfL where appropriate.
 Details shall include cross sections showing the use of a permeable, non-dig or cellular confinement system suitable for supporting the load of vehicles within any tree root protection areas.
-All works shall adhere to BS5837: Trees in relation to demolition, design and construction (2012) and National Joint Utility Group, Guidance 10 - Volume 4 Guidelines For the Planning, Installation And Maintenance Of Utility Apparatus In Proximity To Trees (Issue 2). - c. where any trees having a stem diameter of 100mm or greater are intended to be lopped, pruned or felled in connection with the carrying out of development in relation to that phase, a scheme identifying those trees and setting out how the works are to be carried out in conformity with BS5837:2012 and BS:3998:2010 has been submitted to and approved in writing by the Local Planning Authority;
+All works shall adhere to BS5837: Trees in relation to demolition, design and construction (2012) and NJUG, Volume 4, Issue 2.

-- d. where trees having a stem diameter of 100mm or greater are to be felled in relation to that phase, a scheme for their replacement (at a ratio of 1:1 (14-16cm girth replacement) for Category C trees OR as equivalent to the stem girth/CAVAT value of a Category A or Category B tree; whichever is greater) has been submitted to and approved in writing by the Local Planning Authority, including provision for the replanting of any trees which require replacement in consequence of accidental damage during the construction period; and - e. a scheme for the protection, during the period of construction, of all retained mature trees in the vicinity of the development in relation to that phase identifying their location and species and conforming with BS5837:2012, and NJUG Vol.4.
-Version 2:2007 and a method statement including particulars relating to working methods, temporary protective fencing, location of hoardings and areas prohibited for use by contractors, has been submitted to and approved in writing by the Local Planning Authority. - f.
+- c. where any trees having a stem diameter of 100mm or greater are intended to be lopped, pruned or felled in connection with the carrying out of development in relation to that phase, a scheme identifying those trees and setting out how the works are to be carried out in conformity with BS5837:2012 and BS:3998:2010 has been submitted to and approved in writing by the Local Planning Authority or TfL where appropriate; - d. where trees are to be felled in relation to that phase, a scheme for their replacement (at a ratio of 1:1 (14-16cm girth replacement) for Category C trees OR as equivalent to the stem girth/CAVAT value of a Category A or Category B tree; whichever is greater) has been submitted to and approved in writing by the Local Planning Authority or TfL where appropriate, including provision for the replanting of any trees which require replacement in consequence of accidental damage during the construction period; and - e. a scheme for the protection, during the period of construction, of all retained mature trees in the vicinity of the development in relation to that phase identifying their location and species and conforming with BS5837:2012, and NJUG Vol.4.
+Version 2:2007 and a method statement including particulars relating to working methods, temporary protective fencing, location of hoardings and areas prohibited for use by contractors, has been submitted to and approved in writing by the Local Planning Authority or TfL where appropriate. - f.
 Any sections of hedgerow to be removed will need to be replanted with appropriate native shrubs and trees together with appropriate protection measures. - g. a competent ecologist has undertaken a careful, detailed check of vegetation for active birds' nests immediately before (within 24 hours) any vegetation is removed between March and August inclusive, and provided written confirmation that no birds will be harmed and/or that there are appropriate measures in place to protect nesting bird interest on site.
-Any such written confirmation should be submitted to the LPA at least 3 days prior to works being carried out.
+Any such written confirmation should be submitted to the LPA at least 3 days prior to works being carried out. - h. where the development is in close proximity to any tree and where feasible, a root protection barrier shall be installed to protect longitudinal apparatus from potential root expansion and consequent damage.